Difference Between Civil War and Revolution

 1. Civil war refers to a violent conflict between two groups within a country, while a revolution is a political upheaval to change a government or system.

-2. Civil war typically involves using military forces and is fought over control of the existing government, while a revolution aims to overthrow the government.
+2. Civil war involves using military forces and is fought over control of the existing government, while a revolution aims to overthrow the government.

-3. Civil wars are often fought along geographic or ethnic lines, while revolutions can involve various social and economic issues.
+3. Civil wars are fought along geographic or ethnic lines, while revolutions can involve various social and economic issues.

 Civil War vs Revolution